lino-framework/book/docs/specs/ledger.rst

 .. class:: Movements

-    The base table for all tables working on :class:`Movement`.
+    The base table for all tables having :term:`ledger movements <ledger movement>` as rows.

     Defines filtering parameters and general behaviour.

     .. attribute:: start_period